Hal Roach: World War II

 Hal Roach Sr., commissioned in the U.S. Army Signal Reserve Corps in 1927, was called back to active military duty in the Signal Corps in June 1942, at age 50.
 The studio output he oversaw in uniform was converted from entertainment featurettes to military training films.
-The studios were leased to the U.S. Army Air Forces, and the First Motion Picture Unit made 400 training, morale and propaganda films at "Fort Roach."
+The studios were leased to the U.S. Army Air Forces, and the First Motion Picture Unit made 400 training, morale, and propaganda films at "Fort Roach."
 Members of the unit included Ronald Reagan and Alan Ladd.
 After the war the government returned the studio to Roach, with millions of dollars of improvements.

-Television

 In 1946, Hal Roach resumed motion picture production, with former Harold Lloyd co-star Bebe Daniels as an associate producer.
 Roach was the first Hollywood producer to adopt an all-color production schedule, making four streamliners in Cinecolor, although the increased production costs did not result in increased revenue.
+"We lost about a million dollars," said Roach.

+Television

 In 1948, with his studio deeply in debt, Roach re-established his studio for television production, with Hal Roach Jr., producing series such as The Stu Erwin Show, Steve Donovan, Western Marshal, Racket Squad, The Public Defender, The Gale Storm Show, Rocky Jones, Space Ranger and My Little Margie, and independent producers leasing the facilities for such programs as Amos 'n' Andy, The Life of Riley and The Abbott and Costello Show.
 By 1951, the studio was producing 1,500 hours of television programs a year, nearly three times Hollywood's annual output of feature movies.

 Roach's old theatrical films were also early arrivals on television.
-His Laurel and Hardy comedies were successful in television syndication, as were the Our Gang comedies he produced from 1929 to 1938.
+His Laurel and Hardy comedies were very successful in television syndication, as were the Our Gang comedies he produced from 1929 to 1938.